cuusoo/metrix/README.md

 ==================

 Metrix is a PHP library that provides a simple interface for sending metric data to a number of services.
+Currently Metrix supports StatsD and Librato.

 Configuration
 =============